M.A. in English from National University and currently serves as an Adjunct Instructor at Bryant & Stratton College.

-Elizabeth Bishop’s animal fabliaux, "The Hanging of the Mouse," was written in response from the excerpt above taken from her autobiography (Barnet, Burto, Cain, pg.
+Elizabeth Bishop’s animal fabliaux, "The Hanging of the Mouse," was written in response to the excerpt above taken from her autobiography (Barnet, Burto, Cain, pg.
 1313).
-Bishop uses a range of literary techniques in this short story such as anaphora, catastrophe, and catharais.
-However, her story thrives on her ability to anthropomorphize her characters, and carnivalizing an otherwise serious scene; to poke fun at the strict regulations of law and order by transforming kingly figures into clowns.
+Bishop uses a range of literary techniques in this short story, such as anaphora, catastrophe, and catharsis.
+However, her story thrives on her ability to anthropomorphize her characters and carnivalize an otherwise serious scene to poke fun at the strict regulations of law and order by transforming kingly figures into clowns.

 “’Squee-eek!
 Squee-eek!’ went the mouse”

-Through a few reading of "The Hanging of the Mouse," themes definitely emerge between seriousness and playfulness, high establishments reduced to low establishments, and the comical in the grotesque.
-With the transformation of king’s soldiers into brainless beetles, the priest into a ‘praying’ mantis, an executioner into a raccoon, and the king himself into a “very large and over-weight bullfrog” exemplifies these sub-themes and emphasizes her satirical vision of mocking high establishments.
+After a few readings of "The Hanging of the Mouse," themes definitely emerge between seriousness and playfulness, high establishments reduced to low establishments, and the comical in the grotesque.
+The transformation of the king’s soldiers into brainless beetles, the priest into a ‘praying’ mantis, an executioner into a raccoon, and the king himself into a “very large and over-weight bullfrog” exemplifies these sub-themes and emphasizes her satirical vision of mocking high establishments.

 Despite Bishop’s tragic plot, she manages to ease the sadness through very clever satire.
 Her anthropomorphisms greatly reduce the emotional impact of the catastrophe when the mouse is executed because the situation becomes more surreal.
-Furthermore, the style in which she tells her tale makes it seem as if the fabliaux is actually more of a performance of puppets or costumed characters than a written story.
-From the very beginning of the story this effect is created with Bishop’s use of anaphora; “Early, early in the morning… stayed up later and later” (Barnet et al, pg.
+Furthermore, the style in which she tells her tale makes it seem like the fabliaux is more of a performance of puppets or costumed characters than a written story.
+From the very beginning of the story, this effect is created with Bishop’s use of anaphora; “Early, early in the morning… stayed up later and later” (Barnet et al, pg.
 1313).
-Anaphora contributes to creating a prosaic quality about the text, which makes her story sound more like an oral performance that was later recorded.
+Anaphora contributes to creating a prosaic quality to the text, making her story sound more like an oral performance later recorded.
 This style of writing can add a sense of playfulness to text.
 As a result, ambiguity is created through the tension between playful storytelling and the seriousness of the plot.

 This ambiguity is also largely a result of the ambivalence of experiencing both pain and pleasure, suffering and laughing, and witnessing the comical with the grotesque.
 This is the embodiment of Mikhail Bakhtin’s theory of the carnivalesque; the uniting of unlike people, encouragement of eccentric behavior, the reuniting of birth and death, pleasure and pain, and practicing of ritualistic performances centered on a catch-pole or the mouse in this case (Bakhtin, 1984).
-Essentially, Bakhtin’s carnival flips the world upside down; the dragging down of high establishments and making a mockery out of them.
-A sound example of the ambivalence of the carnival is in the transformation of the king into an over-weight bullfrog.
-The king is portrayed in his royal gowns but his true gluttonous nature shows through his skin; a fine placed jab at the royal highness that drops him to the status of lily hopping amphibian; “made him look comically like something in a nursery tale, but his voice was impressive enough to awe the crowd into polite attention” (Barnet et al, pg.
+Essentially, Bakhtin’s carnival flips the world upside down, dragging down high establishments and making a mockery out of them.
+A sound example of the ambivalence of the carnival is in the transformation of the king into an overweight bullfrog.
+The king is portrayed in his royal gowns, but his true gluttonous nature shows through his skin; a fine-placed jab at the royal highness that drops him to the status of lily hopping amphibian; “made him look comically like something in a nursery tale, but his voice was impressive enough to awe the crowd into polite attention” (Barnet et al, pg.
 1314).
-Here Bishop tells us the ambivalent nature of the seriousness and playfulness of the king’s presence.
+Here Bishop tells us about the ambivalent nature of the seriousness and playfulness of the king’s presence.